A Basic Diet for Hepatitis

-Updating and recharging your diet is both a mental and physical commitment – and you can do it!
+Updating and recharging your is both a mental and physical commitment – and you can do it!

 Changing your eating habits can be difficult, and it definitely takes will power.
-However, altering your diet can have profound effects on overall health – including improved mood, energy and much more.
+However, altering your can have profound effects on overall health – including improved mood, energy and much more.

 If you prefer, start slowly by swapping one bad food with one good food.
 For example, before reaching for salty potato chips, try eating baked chips instead.
 Rather than indulge in a bowl of ice cream, choose yogurt.
 Both have similar consistencies – but yogurt is so much healthier!
 Steer clear of alcohol by opting for flavored water or herbal tea.

 Helpful Hints to Keep Your Healthy Eating on Track

 - Plan your meals out in advance.
 This leaves less room for hasty decisions when you’re hungry and on the go.

 - Chop up fresh vegetables and keep them in containers as soon as you get home from the farmer’s market or grocery store.
 Crunchy carrots, cucumbers, celery and tomatoes will be waiting when you’re ready for a snack.